abarrak/linux-sysops-handbook/README.md

 ## Storage

 Linux is formed for a unified file-system consists of all file systems provided by the hardware or virtual storage devices attached to the system.
-Essentially, everything in linux is a file.
+Essentially, everything in Linux is a file.
 It can be viewed as a reversed tree of nested directories starting from the root directory `/`.

 <img src="https://github.com/abarrak/linux-sysops-handbook/blob/main/images/linux-file-system.png?raw=true" width="700px" />

 Block devices are the mechanism that the kernel detects and identify raw storage devices (HDD, SSD, USBs, ..).
 [As the name indicates, the kernel interfaces and references them by fixed-size blocks (chunks of spaces)](https://www.digitalocean.com/community/tutorials/an-introduction-to-storage-terminology-and-concepts-in-linux).
 The block devices are stored in `/dev` directory by the OS, and has letters naming convention such as `/dev/sda`, `/dev/sdb`, `/dev/vda`, and appended numbers in case of partitions `/dev/sda3`.
 The attachment of the block device into the system is done through mounting it to a directory in the system.

-Two operations are essential for using block storages:
+Two operations are essential for using block storage:

-**1. Partition:**
+**1. Partitioning:**

   Breaking the disk into reusable smaller units, each treated as own disk.
   The main partitioning methods are MBR (Master Boot Record) and GPT (GUID Partition Table).

 **2. Formatting:**

-  Prepeating the device as a file-system to be read and write to.
+  Preparing the device as a file-system to be read and write to.
 Many file-system formats exists like:

   - `Ext4`.
   - `XFS`.